-Leaves, like plants, are complex things, each with their own set of characteristics.
+Leaves, like plants, are complex things, each with its own set of characteristics.
 Some are actually horrible for compost.
-For example, oak leaves tend to make things way too acidic and take a long time to break down (as do waxy leaves), or the leaves from black walnut and eucalyptus actually contain a natural herbicide that stop seeds from germinating.
+For example, oak leaves tend to make things way too acidic and take a long time to break down (as do waxy leaves), or the leaves from black walnut and eucalyptus actually contain a natural herbicide that stops seeds from germinating.
 A good leaf for composting has high nitrogen and calcium levels but low lignin levels, as this ratio breaks down faster.
-Some top options are maple, elm, ash, poplar, willow and fruit trees.
+Some top options are maple, elm, ash, poplar, willow, and fruit trees.

 The other thing to keep in mind with leaves is their color.
 Most of us think of autumn leaves as red and orange, but in actuality, some trees shed green and brown leaves as well.
 Green leaves (higher in nitrogen) in moderation can do a compost good, the fiery colors are great, and brown are carbon-rich.
 The best choice is a good mix of them all, with primarily the orange, reds, and yellows we enjoy seeing.